andrew/ultimate-awesome/README.md

 - [Awesome-AI-Systems](https://github.com/Jason-cs18/Awesome-AI-Systems) - Resources for recent AI systems (deployment concerns, cost and accessibility). -- closed.
 - [AwesomeJetLight](https://github.com/JetLightStudio/AwesomeJetLight) - We share Tutorials, Courses , informations that we think it will help other developers ;-).
 - [awesome-uniswap-v4-hooks](https://github.com/johnsonstephan/awesome-uniswap-v4-hooks) - A curated list of awesome Uniswap v4 hooks resources -- including examples, tools, templates, tutorials, and more.
-- [awesome-compopt](https://github.com/MartinEesmaa/awesome-compopt) - A list of the awesome archive compressor and optimizer programs.
 - [Awesome-The-Graph](https://github.com/MichaelMacaulay/Awesome-The-Graph) - A curated list of awesome resources related to The Graph.
 - [VMware-Guide](https://github.com/mikeroyal/VMware-Guide) - VMware Guide.
 - [awesome-paas](https://github.com/mitja/awesome-paas) - A curated list of awesome Platform as a Service resources.